If you want to develop a culture of leadership, you must give people the permission to try and the right to fail.

 Believernomics was created by Paul Aladenika, in 2015.
 At inception, Believernomics was a brand umbrella for various social media accounts promoting organisational insight, motivational messaging and learning resources.
 Since the beginning of 2023 it has become an organisational empowerment consultancy, providing expertise in the areas of leadership development, workforce dynamics, branding and organisational change.

 As the founder of Believernomics, Paul brings more than 25 years experience to the table from the private, not-for-profit and public sectors.
-This includes more than 15 year operating at senior management level.
+This includes more than 15 years operating at senior management level.

 A recognised senior public sector leader and manager, Paul has worked across government at local, regional, national and international level on policy development, strategic planning, performance management and public engagement.
 In 2018, he was entrusted with supporting a retired Justice of the Supreme Court, with the conduct of a public inquiry that received national attention and in 2020, Paul was a nominated lead, supporting London’s crisis response to the Covid-19 pandemic.
 Paul has worked with senior executives across the public and private sectors as well as politicians including at Ministerial level.